#1 Home Improvement Retailer

 Plant Hardiness Zones Explained

-For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
+For example, you could plant bell pepper seedlings outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
 You'll have good results with plants that have your zone number or less.
 In other words, a Zone 9 garden can support plants listed as Zones 1–9.
-You can plant seeds indoors roughly a month before you can plant them outside, or direct sow.
+You can plant seeds indoors roughly a month before you can plant them outside, known as direct sow.
 Read your seed packet for details.
-If you start plants later than recommended, it's not ideal, but it should even out as time passes.
+If you start seeds a little later than recommended, it's not ideal, but it will even out as time passes.

 Gardening in Your Growing Zone